 My Nonprofit Reviews

-Review for National Association To Advance Fat Acceptance Inc, Oakland, CA, USA
+Review for National Association To Advance Fat Acceptance Inc, Foster City, CA, USA

 NAAFA is an all volunteer civil rights organization working to end the discrimination against people of size.
 Fat people are discriminated against constantly by employers, health care providers, institutions of learning, insurance companies, even family members and strangers on the street.
 Fat children are bullied and teased more than any other group of children.
 Losing weight is not as simple as going on a diet.
 If it were, the hundreds of diets on the market would have worked by now and there would be no more need for self inflicted starvation or body mutiliation through gastric by-pass or banding!
 NAAFA works to raise awareness of the discrimination and put an end to it through advocacy, public education and activism.
 Size discrimination touches all races, genders and socioeconomic levels.
 NAAFA's goal is to help build a society in which people of every size are accepted with dignity and equality in all aspects of life.